The Betrayal of Volodymyr Zelensky

 Despite Kolomoisky’s wealth, he books appointments with reporters himself, via WhatsApp.
 When I asked for an interview, he kept texting his willingness to see me, but never set a time and place.
 As I waited for him, I studied the lore that shrouded the man.
 Before his exile, his office had featured a shark tank.
 He would entertain (or perhaps intimidate) visitors by dumping shrimp into the water.
 Then there was the time he reportedly wanted to remove a Russian oil company from its office space.
 One morning workers from the oil company arrived to find an exhibition of coffins in their lobby.

 The night Kolomoisky finally summoned me to his Kyiv office, a thick fog descended on the city.
 Car headlights struggled to make themselves known through dense darkness.
 His office, however, was plenty easy to see.
 On the street outside, a dozen or so young men, some with protruding earpieces, milled about.
 At one time, Kolomoisky had had a private army, 2,000 strong, a force that he sent to battle Russian invaders in 2014.
-Militias he funded arguably stifled Putin’s westward push into country—and they also arguably employed neo-Nazis, who happily placed themselves under the banner of a Jewish oligarch.
+Militias he funded arguably stifled Putin’s westward push into the country—and they also arguably employed neo-Nazis, who happily placed themselves under the banner of a Jewish oligarch.

 A secretary shuttled me into a conference room that contained a leather-clad table and no hint of a predatory pet.
 Half an hour later, Kolomoisky bounded in.
 He’s widely known by the nickname Benya, after a Soviet cartoon lion with a fluffy mane.
 (Benya is also the name of Isaac Babel’s most famous fictional creation, the Jewish Odessan gangster Benya Krik.)
 Kolomoisky’s silver hair was tousled, his face dusted with stubble; he wore a T-shirt beneath a blazer.
 Before he sat down, he took out his iPhone.
 With a knowing grin, he announced that his lawyers had instructed him to record all his interviews—many of which, to be fair, veer toward the unpredictable.